 - Many common STIs do not cause any symptoms

 - Many people have sexually transmitted infections and never know it

 - Many people get or spread infections without ever having symptoms

 There is no single test for every STI.
-However, our lab can provide fast, confidential testing for a number of STIs, including:
+However, WHS Laboratory provides fast, confidential testing for a number of STIs, including:

 - Hepatitis B

 - Do not urinate at least one hour prior to testing

 - Go directly to the lab located on the first floor of Watkins Health Center for testing.
 Please arrive at least 30 minutes prior to closing time.